 Instant Pot Corned Beef and Cabbage will become your go to method to cook tender Beef!
-Cook the traditional corned beef in less time than on the stove.
-This hearty Irish meal is designed to be pressure cooked!
+Pressure cook the traditional corned beef in less time than you would cook it on the stove.
+This hearty Irish meal was designed to be pressure cooked!

-In this Instant Pot Corned Beef and Cabbage recipe you’ve got a huge chunk of tasty meat in the fraction of time!
+In this Instant Pot Corned Beef recipe you’ve got a huge chunk of tasty meat in the fraction of time!
 With all the Instant Pot friendly vegetables in one pot.
 I’m talking potatoes, cabbage and carrots!
-Talk about comfort food!
-If the Instant Pot was available to the Irish back in the day, it would be their preferred choice of making this signature dish!
+Talk about comfort food such as this fork tender and fall apart beef!
+If the pressure cooker was available to the Irish back in the day, it would be their preferred choice of making this signature dish!
 And without the use of a slow cooker.
-Braised corned beef is succulent tender and packed with flavor!
+This braised corned beef is juicy, succulent tender and packed with flavor!
 So easy and delicious.

 Instant Pot Corned Beef and Cabbage Cooking Times